 - Click Update.

-The imported model updates with data from the Florida CSV file you just imported.
+The imported model updates with data from the Florida Excel file you just imported.

 - On the ribbon, change the name Page 2 to Florida.